Shanahan pulls out of Pentagon job as reports emerge of family violence

 “It is unfortunate that a painful and deeply personal family situation from long ago is being dredged up,” Shanahan, a former Boeing executive, said in a statement.

 Hours after naming Secretary of the Army Mark Esper to replace Shanahan as acting secretary, Trump told reporters he would likely nominate the former Raytheon executive and army veteran to the defense secretary position.
+Esper will take over as acting secretary on Monday, the Pentagon said.

 Shanahan, 56, was thrust into the role in an acting capacity in January, after then Defense Secretary Jim Mattis abruptly resigned over policy differences with Trump.
+His resignation marks the second abrupt departure in less than six months at the Pentagon, a highly unusual degree of turnover.

-He had been due to go before U.S. senators for confirmation hearings when the allegations of incidents of domestic violence surfaced as part of FBI background checks.
+Shanahan had been due to go before U.S. senators for confirmation hearings when the allegations of incidents of domestic violence surfaced as part of FBI background checks.

 USA Today reported that the FBI had been examining a nine-year-old dispute involving Shanahan and his then-wife.

-The newspaper reported here that Shanahan said in a statement late on Monday that he "never laid a hand on" his former wife.
+The newspaper reported that Shanahan said in a statement late on Monday that he “never laid a hand on” his former wife.
 USA Today reported that he and his wife both claimed they had been punched by the other and that his wife was arrested after the incident but the charges were dropped.

 The Washington Post also reported that Shanahan’s teenage son allegedly hit his mother with a baseball bat in 2011, when the Shanahans were already living apart, leaving her unconscious in a pool of blood.